 Many patients contact us asking with regard to corticosteroid injections for shoulder bursitis.
 There are several bursae around the shoulder.
-The subacromial subdeltoid bursa, also known as subacromial bursa, is the one, which is most often diagnosed as being inflamed and painful.
+The subacromial subdeltoid bursa (also known as subacromial bursa) is the one that most often causes pain, and diagnosed as being inflamed.

 Bursitis can be acute – The result of a direct trauma, or a sudden increase in activity.

 It can also be chronic – A constant irritation or a longstanding impingement of a bursa, can cause thickening and effusion in the bursa.

-At Complete Physio we are able to assess the shoulder and perform ultrasound to advise you of this, as well as potentially performing an ultrasound guided injection.
+At Complete we are able to assess the shoulder and perform ultrasound to advise you of this, as well as potentially performing an ultrasound guided injection.

 What is a bursa?